BIO00066I Workshop 4

 5.3.2 Plotting cell movement tracks

-Now, let’s examine the directions do the cells move in.
+Now, let’s examine the directions the cells move in.
 A simple way to do this is to plot the x and y coordinates.
-We will use facet_wrap to plot one boz for each lineage ID LID.
-Remember, a lineage ID contains information for each cell, and all its daughter cell and so on.
+We will use facet_wrap to plot one box for each lineage ID LID.
+Remember, a lineage ID contains information for each cell, and all its daughter cells and so on.

 To keep our image simple, we allow clone A and clone B to be on the same panels.
 But note that clone A, lineage ID 1 has no relationship to clone A, lineage ID 2 - they are merely the first lineage ID that Amanda tracked.